IanDCarroll/GoScrumYourself/SprintRetros.md

 Retrospectives:

+__Sprint 23 - 12/29/16 - 1/7/16__

+This was an extra-long sprint because I forgot to end it at the right time.
+But it works out because I wanted to switch the start/end of the cycle to Saturday again.
+My wife asked for a divorce.
+It's amazing I got anything done at all.
+So besides having an unrelated full-time job, and the sudden worry of being able to take care of myself indepentently, I also have the emotional weight of the the end of a 7-year relationship on my hands.
+And then I'm trying to learn to code and make a career change.
+As I said, amazing I could get anything done at all.

+But I'm not going to sit here and cry about how bad things are.
+Life is tough, and there are people out there who are facing worse.
+I've just got to try to move forward as best I can.

+Actions:
+1. Allow yourself to grieve, but don't give in to grief.
+2. Be social, you need other humans right now.
+3. Finish what you started.

 __Sprint 22 - 12/22/16 - 12/28/16__

 Fun for the holidays, this speint was a quasi break while I wait to hear the results. although it's fun to get back into the freedom of just playing with stuff :)